The Best Beaches In Kauai

 Kauapea (Secret) Beach

-Visible from the historic lighthouse at the Kilauea Point National Wildlife Refuge, Secret Beach might not be such a secret anymore but as with Larsen’s Beach, it requires a bit of an effort to reach which thankfully turns off a lot of tourists.
-This beach offers a huge expanse of the softest sand that is squeezed between the bluest of waters and towering cliffs that extend east to Kilauea Point.
+Visible from the historic lighthouse at the Kilauea Point National Wildlife Refuge, Secret Beach might not be such a secret anymore, but as with Larsen’s Beach, it requires a bit of an effort to reach, which thankfully turns off a lot of tourists.
+This beach offers a vast expanse of soft sand squeezed between the bluest waters and towering cliffs.
 There’s plenty of room for everyone: locals, surfers, the occasional nudists, and even spinner dolphins.

 Secrets Beach - Kauai - Hawaii